How to Write a Stellar “Why Columbia” Essay

 Tip #5: Explain What You Have to Offer

 Don’t just talk about what Columbia has to offer.
 Talk about how you plan to leave a mark on Columbia during your time there.
-Whether it’s an entrepreneurial pursuit, or the desire to create a club that Columbia doesn’t offer, the admissions team is interested in what you can do to improve the university.
+Whether it’s an entrepreneurial pursuit or the desire to create a club that Columbia doesn’t offer, the admissions team is interested in what you can do to improve the university.

 How would your acceptance help make the school better?
+End your essay with what you plan to contribute.

 Tip #6: Proofread